TilBlechschmidt/stembed/code/stabg/StackLogic.md

         - Client-side SDK

 # Proposed features & ideas
+- Have derive macro for queue generate const order-checking code
-- Classes of processor ordering diagnostics
+- Output & improve processor re-ordering diagnostics
     - Output XYZ will never be used
     - Will never be executed because inputs can't be available
         - Analyse the dependency graph of all broken processors to detect transitive & circular dependencies